 Having a working air conditioner in Florida is as essential as having air to breathe and food to eat.
-It’s not a luxury, but a necessity, especially if you have babies or elderly people in your home.
+It’s not a luxury, but a necessity, especially if you have babies or seniors in your home.
 So it’s understandable to freak out if it suddenly stops working properly.

-If you want your HVAC system to work efficiently, all of its specific parts must function properly.
-Air conditioning compressors are certainly no exception.
+If you want your HVAC system to work efficiently, all of its parts must function properly.
+Air conditioning compressors are no exception.

 What Is an Air Conditioner Compressor?

-So, what function does your AC compressor serve, exactly?
+So, what function does your AC compressor serve?

 AC compressors are responsible for heat-transfer functions that bring the cooled and conditioned air into the various rooms of your house.
-It’s the component that pumps refrigerant throughout the unit, allowing for the production of cool air.
-Air conditioners need refrigerant to cool down the warm air that’s absorbed from your home.
-However, refrigerant is a gas and it needs help from machinery to actually be able to cool down the air.
+It’s the component that pumps refrigerant throughout the unit, allowing it to produce cool air.
+Air conditioners need refrigerant to cool down the warm air your AC system absorbs from your home.
+However, refrigerant is a gas and it needs help from machinery to cool down the air.

 The process works the following way: Refrigerant needs to go through a cycle that turns it from gas to liquid to gas again.
 The cycle begins when the compressor turns the low-pressure refrigerant into a high-pressure, high-temperature gas.
 The gas then goes through the condenser, which then turns the refrigerant into a cool liquid.
 Then it enters the evaporator coils, which turn it into a cool gas.
 The process is repeated continuously, with all parts working together as a team to keep your home cool.